 Einstein grew up in an environment of machines and instruments.
 His father was a manufacturer.
 His father’s company obtained a contract to illuminate Munich city during beer festival, he was actively engaged in implementation of the contract.
 He was aware that his father’s factory run into trouble due to introduction of new technology or new invention.
 Thus, Einstein was no alien to inventions and patents.
 He clearly understood the connection between invention, technology and patent.
 Moreover, he worked in a patent office, his experience in the patent office, where he evaluated hundreds of patent applications, made him an expert in nuances of machines and instruments.
 So, it is not unusual for him to have had interest in patents and inventions.

 However, it must also be emphasized that his main occupation was theoretical physics.

 When he was in ETH (Eidgenössische Technische Hochschule Zürich), Einstein was genuinely interested in experimental works.
 He once wrote to his friend, “most of the time I worked in the physical laboratory, fascinated by the direct contact with observation.”
 Einstein’s Uncle Jacob was enterprising and obtained several patents on electrical instruments.
 The inventions Einstein worked upon were his diversions.
 In his unproductive times he used to work upon on solving mathematical problems (not related to his ongoing theoretical investigations) or took upon some practical problem.
 As shown in the table below, Einstein was involved in three major inventions;

 - Refrigeration system with Leo Szilard,

 - Sound reproduction system with Rudolf Goldschmidt and

 - Automatic camera with Gustav Bucky.
 He also obtained a patent for a design of a blouse.

-Albert Einstein’s patents with his collaborators
+List of Albert Einstein’s patents and collaborators

 AT:Austria, CH:Switzerland, DE:Germany, FR:France, GB:Great Britain, HU:Hungary, US:USA